Crawl Budget Mastery: Optimizing Site Visibility through Effective Search Engine Crawling

 Redirect Chains

-Redirect chains are when a crawler needs to follow multiple redirects in a row to reach specific pieces of content.
+Redirect chains are when a crawler needs to follow multiple redirects in a row to reach exact pieces of content.
 A redirect could be as fast as mere milliseconds or as long as several full seconds, and that slows Google search crawlers down dramatically.

 Even worse is the infinite loops, where redirects accidentally dump the crawlers back at the beginning of the chain.
 Since the crawler can’t find the destination page it was told about, it will eventually realize the loop and (usually) abandon your site, even if there are still pages left to crawl.